 The various development concepts for the neighborhood will be worked out during the course of an intensive dialog process, based on a longer development timeframe of up to ten years.
 Throughout the development phase, HafenCity Hamburg GmbH will be cooperating closely with Hamburg Kreativ Gesellschaft GmbH.
 At the same time, energetic exchanges of ideas are taking place with creative enterprises and many other creative and interested individuals.
 A kick-off symposium at the end of March 2011 generated the first impetus, which has been followed by many other events and discussions.
 The organization Oberhafen e.V. is promoting the careful and sustainable development of the neighborhood into a lively location for art, culture and creative activities.
 It has taken on the task of supporting creation of optimal conditions for creative work in Oberhafen.

 Oppurtunities for culture and creative industries

 In the medium term, new-builds could complement the existing buildings.
-Private or cooperative investment could be possible if new buildings are used for cultural and creative purposes and, like older buildings, sublet at affordable rents.
+Private or cooperative investment could be possible if new buildings are used for cultural and creative purposes and, like the older buildings, sublet at relatively affordable rents.
 The quarter’s mix of old and new could create around 500 jobs in various cultural/creative industry branches.
 On this basis, a lasting creative scene in Oberhafen should evolve that could spill over later into the Central Wholesale Market site to the east.

-Sports facilities on the waterfront
+Playing fields on the waterfront